rochacbruno/django-ansible-base/docs/lib/dynamic_config.md

 Django Ansible Base provides a set of functions to help Ansible Applications to instantiate the dynaconf object, load settings from standard locations, export settings back to django settings and more.

+On top of Dynaconf, Django Ansible Base also defines a set of standards for file locations, environment variable naming, and settings validation.

+## Integrating a DAB service with Dynaconf

+Django settings lifecycle starts by loading the `DJANGO_SETTINGS_MODULE` module, which is usually the `settings` module inside the application, that is the place where the Dynaconf object is created and the settings manipulated to be exported back to Django settings.

+That could be done by creating Dynaconf instance directly on the Django app setttings file, but DAB helpers are provided to make this process easier and more standardized.

+Start by importing the functions from `ansible_base.lib.dynamic_config`:

 `myapp/settings.py`:
 ```python
 from ansible_base.lib.dynamic_config import (